paulterinho/PetStoreCqrsMediatrAndAutofac/README.md

 Also, DotNet 3+ has it's own IOC container built in.
 It may not be necessary to use Autofac.

 ### MediatR
 "MediatR Pattern/Library is used to reduce dependencies between objects.

 It allows in-process messaging,but it will not allow direct communication between objects.
 Instead of this it forces to communicate via MediatR only, such as classes that don't have dependencies on each other, that's why they are less coupled."
+(See quote url in Appendix)

 #### Pipelines (Logging, Validation, Transactions)
 In addition to the benefits of Inversion of control, you can also use Mediatr's Pipelines to address things like logging, validation, and even authentication if you wanted to.